SecZetta/integrations/pingone/README.md

 ![Image of Architecture Overview](https://raw.githubusercontent.com/SecZetta/integrations/main/pingone/img/pingone-architecture-overview.png)

-- Step 1: Call BitSight to grab all companies risk ratings
-- Step 2: BitSight responds back with the risk ratings
-- Step 3: Proxy Job server analyzes risk rating and normalizes risk score to pass to SecZetta
-- Step 4: Proxy Job server pushes risk data to Vendor profiles
+- Step 1: SecZetta will launch a lifecycle workflow for a profile.
+- Step 2: Based on the result of this workflow, SecZetta will send off the correct requests to PingOne.
+The following PingOne integration options are supported:
+  - Create new directory account
+  - Update existing account
+  - Add/Remove group memberships
+  - Enable/Disable account
+- Step 3: Will only execute if creating an account is required
+- Step 4: Will execute if a user requires updating or needs to be enabled/disabled
+- Step 5: Will execute for any group membership changes
-- Step 5: Success response sent back
+- Step 6: Success response sent back

 ## Supported Features

-- List supported features
+- Create new PingOne directory account
+- Update existing PingOne directory account
+- Add/Remove users from PingOne groups
+- Enable/Disable PingOne directory account

+### Coming Soon

-- here
+- Webhook integration

 ## Prerequisites

-Almost all integrations will have the first 2 prereq.

 1. An active SecZetta account and tenant where you have administrative privileges.
 To set up a new SecZetta account, please reach out to [SecZetta Support (info@seczetta.com)](mailto:info@seczetta.com)

 2. An active SecZetta API Token

-3. Any other prereqs
+3. An active PingOne for Enterprise account with Administrative access

+4. PingOne API Credentials ( SETUP -> Directory -> API Credentials)

 ### Examples

 > The SecZetta Instance URL will be in this format: `https://<seczetta-tenant>.mynonemployee.com`.

 > Example SecZetta API Token: `c7aef210f92142188032f5a7b59ed0f6`

+> Example PingOne API Credentials:\
+> PingOne Client-ID: `9fe3f802-4bf5-4f1c-8032-0ce48abdbe34`\
+> PingOne API Key: `iriC9lvZGxI3y5tlJgAnMjD2y725OZ`

 ### Generating a SecZetta API Key